RemiSEGARD/testSHuite/README.md

  - *testsuite_name*: Name of the testsuite.
 Defaults\ to the name of the yaml file
  - *ref*: Name of the reference binary
  - *variables*: Allows you to declare variables in a list, see below for more informations
+ - *precommands*: List of commands to execute before the testsuite starts

 ### Tests-specific setting